 It is impossible to live in a world without stress.
 It is natural but can be managed to what is felt or interpreted.
 Stress is a response your body makes to any demand placed upon it.
 When we think of stress, we often think negatively but there is also good stress.
-Printable Version and Burnout Survey link at the bottom of this article.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 * Bad Stress (distress) may involve prolonged and frequent transactions that takes place between you and your environment.